 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-The best all-in-one computers are an attractive choice if you work at home and need a PC that's powerful and easy to use, and will also look good.
+One of the best all-in-one PCs is an attractive choice if you work at home and need a computer that's powerful and easy to use, and will also look good.

-As the name suggests, all-in-one computers bring together the processor, monitor, keyboard and mouse in a single package.
+As the name suggests, all-in-one PCs combine the processor, monitor, keyboard and mouse in a single package.
 Once you've got it home, all you need to do is unbox, plug in and away you go.

 How our tests find you the best